-Below are the top 5 points to look at to improve performance on mobile devices:
+Below are the top 5 points to look at to improve performance on mobile devices when developing in Unity:

 Pixel overdraw is quite expensive and could drastically reduce the framerate on mobile devices.
 To prevent this, avoid using Transparent Shaders or basically any Shader that contains transparency (ex.
 Particle Shaders).

-For Opaque geometry use Shaders from Mobile/ category.
+For Opaque geometry use Shaders from the Mobile category.

 Real-time Shadows might look cool, but they require quite a lot of processing power.
 So it's best to bake them into Lightmaps instead.

 Static Batching is a way to let Unity combine Static Objects together, which in turn will reduce the number of Draw calls, thus improving rendering performance.

 To enable static Batching mark all the static Objects in Scene as "Batching Static" then go to Edit -> Project Settings... -> Player and make sure Static Batching is checked.

 Dynamic batching is somewhat controversial.
 On one side it lets Unity combine Dynamic Objects into fewer Objects, potentially improving performance, but on the other side, it has to do so every frame which could hurt the performance instead.